Bay station: Lower Bay

 Much of the infrastructure for interlining is still present on the system, and most older stations still have signs informing passengers of each train's next destination, although they no longer change.
 While St. George and Bloor–Yonge stations remained operating upper and lower platforms for the two crossing subway lines, Bay station would be served by only the Bloor–Danforth line.

 Lower Bay and the tracks leading to it still exist and are now used to train new operators, to move trains between the two current lines, for platform-surface experiments, and to allow filming in the subway without disrupting public service.
 The station has been modified several times to make it look like a "common" North American subway station, and the TTC once had an elaborate pre-built set for converting it to a New York subway station.
 The set was used for the filming of the movie Don't Say a Word.
 The TTC asked the production company if they could donate the set.
 The set remained up for about three weeks as a selling point for other movies but was then torn down due to safety concerns.
 Other notable movies shot at Lower Bay include The Taking of Pelham One Two Three, Johnny Mnemonic, Bulletproof Monk, Mimic, End of the Line, The Recruit, and most recently, in 2017, in the film The Sound, in which the Lower Bay station was the main focus and setting of the story.

 The station was also used as a film set in the music video "Never Again", performed by the band the Midway State, as well as the 2015 music video for the song "Kill V. Maim" from Canadian singer and songwriter Grimes's 4th studio album Art Angels.
 This music video was directed by Grimes and her brother, Mac Boucher.
 The short film, The Last Stop, directed by Tyler Cowan, also featured the Lower Bay station as its primary location.
 The band Great Lake Swimmers also recorded "The Great Exhale", a song from their 2012 album New Wild Everywhere, in Lower Bay station.
 In 2018, the band Fucked Up headlined Canadian Music Week with a showcase show in Lower Bay station.
 It has also been used as training exercise location by the local army reserve.

 A map of the Toronto subway routes, as they appeared during the 1966 interlining trial; all stations were served by at least two routes, allowing direct trips between any two stations.
 The route names and colours are derived from the official maps of the time.

 Proposed re-activation of Lower Bay

-In 2014, Josef Kates, an engineer, proposed reactivating Lower Bay during rush hour by having northbound University trains bypass subway station and instead short turn at Bay.
-Kates argues this would relieve both St. George and stations by allowing some downtown-bound passengers transferring from the Bloor–Danforth line to transfer at Bay instead of Yonge or St. George.
+In 2014, Josef Kates, an engineer, proposed reactivating Lower Bay during rush hour by having northbound University trains bypass St. George subway station and instead short turn at Bay.
+Kates argues this would relieve both St. George and Bloor–Yonge stations by allowing some downtown-bound passengers transferring from the Bloor–Danforth line to transfer at Bay instead of Yonge or St. George.